Free Semigroups of Large Critical Exponent: Introduction

 i.e., Equivalently, the critical exponent is given by and thus it measures the asymptotic growth rate of the $\Gamma$-orbits in $\mathbf{H}_{\mathbb{R}}^{n}$.
 We remark that the critical exponent is independent of the choice of basepoint $x \in \mathbf{H}_{\mathbb{R}}^{n}$, hence is well-defined.
 A classical theorem of Bishop--Jones in \cite{BJ} shows that for any non-elementary Kleinian group $\Gamma \subset \mathrm{SO}^{\circ}(3,1)$, the Hausdorff dimension of its conical limit set is equal to its critical exponent.
 Showing that the Hausdorff dimension is bounded above by the critical exponent is well-known and not particularly difficult.
 The great novelty in their proof was to construct a well-behaved tree in $\mathbf{H}_{\mathbb{R}}^{3}$, related to the group $\Gamma$, and whose set of accumulation points lands inside of the conical limit set of $\Gamma$.
 One uses properties of the tree to construct a probability measure supported on its set of accumulation points, and then uses Frostman's Lemma to obtain a lower bound on the Hausdorff dimension.

 While this is a truly ingenious construction, the tree is not so easy to work with.
 Indeed, their construction is not $\Gamma$-equivariant, and hence does not play particularly well with the $\Gamma$-action on $\mathbf{H}_{\mathbb{R}}^{3}$.
 Motivated by the work of Bishop--Jones, we construct finitely generated free subsemigroups in a broad class of convergence groups.
 These semigroups, which we call $\textit{Bishop}$--$\textit{Jones semigroups}$, are large from the perspective of the critical exponent of the ambient group.
-To better illustrate what we mean by this, we describe two applications of our main result Theorem \ref{MainThm}.
+Nevertheless, we do not prove an analog of Bishop--Jones' theorem, since in the general abstract setting we work in, there is no (at least to the author) natural way to measure the Hausdorff dimensions of (conical) limit sets.